-Msc Malaysia Status - updated to January 2022
+Msc Malaysia Status now renamed as Malaysia Digital Status - updated January 2023

-MSC Malaysia status (pioneer status) is a recognition by the Government of Malaysia through the Digital Malaysia Framework for ICT and ICT-facilitated businesses that develop or use ICT technologies to produce and enhance Industry 4.0 services for the benefits of Malaysian Enterprises.
+MSC Malaysia status (now renamed as Malaysia Digital Status) is a recognition by the Government of Malaysia through the Digital Malaysia Framework for ICT and ICT-facilitated businesses that develop or use ICT technologies to produce and enhance Industry 4.0 services for the benefits of Malaysian Enterprises.

 Malaysia Digital will aim at featured improved governance and processes to meet the industries' diverse needs at speed to accelerate Malaysia's digital economy which at this stage encompass twenty five percent of Malaysia's GDP.